Zim95/browseterm-client/README.md

 # BrowseTerm Client
 Client for BrowseTerm

-# Building the JS Files

-# Adding new Pages

-# Running the code locally
+# Running the Client
+- To run the client just hit:
+    ```
+    npm start
+    ```

-# TODOS
+# TODO:
-1. Add routing.
-2. ES6 functionality in pages->javascript.
+- Hot reload is not working even when using webpack --hot.